FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 150: In terms of system behavior, how do linear and nonlinear dynamical systems differ?**
+**In terms of system behavior, how do linear and nonlinear dynamical systems differ?**
 - A) Linear systems show exponential growth or decay, nonlinear systems do not.
 - B) Linear systems' outputs are directly proportional to their inputs; nonlinear systems' outputs are not.
 - C) Nonlinear systems are less predictable over time than linear systems.